 Local and national business groups provide a range of training and courses to local businesses.
-Get in touch with them as well as the Kent Business School at University of Kent which can talk to you about your training needs.
+Get in touch with them as well as the Kent Business School at University of Kent who can talk to you about your training needs.

 Numerous changes have taken place with regards apprenticeships, training and careers guidance for young people.
 Please visit the government's apprenticeships website for the latest information on funding and how to go about setting up the apprenticeships.
 At a basic level, if you are a small business (less than 50 employees) then you pay 5% of the training and assessment costs of those over 19 and nothing for those aged 16-18.
 You still need to pay the salary.
 West Kent College and Hadlow College both offer apprenticeship training.
-There are a number of other training agencies across the UK, use the government's apprenticeship training search tool for your role.
+There are a number of other training agencies across the UK, so please use the government's apprenticeship training search tool for your role.